return-STEM/programming-guides/guide/intropy/functions.md

 # Practical Application: Date Converter
 The following function returns the index that corresponds with the day of the week.

 > This example uses a dictionary, a data structure you haven't learned yet.
-It looks up the number based on the key (`"Sun"`, `"Mon"`, etc.)
+It looks up the number based on the key (`"Sun"`, `"Mon"`, etc.), instead of a number (like lists do).

 ```python